jnam4/MIS631-Bank-Marketing-Data-Analysis-Project/README.md

 ## Overview
 This project analyzes customer subscription patterns in a banking marketing dataset using PostgreSQL.
 The goal is to derive actionable insights to optimize campaign strategies.
 ### Current Situation
 Banks rely heavily on marketing campaigns to promote their financial products.
 However, intense competition in the market, driven by factors such as fluctuating interest rates on mortgage and certificate of deposit (CD) products and the increasing reliance on digital platforms, has made it challenging for banks to attract customers.
 Additionally, many banks are no longer hiring traditional bankers due to emerging technological innovations that allow customers to independently compare financial products and apply for them online.
-Therefore, an effective marketing strategy has become crucial for banks to remain competitive in the market.
+Therefore, an effective marketing strategy has become crucial for banks to remain competitive in the market

 Despite significant investments in marketing, banks often struggle with low conversion rates, as many campaigns fail to successfully convert leads into customers.
 Furthermore, insufficient targeting leads to higher costs and reduced return on investment (ROI), ultimately impacting the overall performance of marketing campaigns and business profitability.

+### Business Problem
 In this competitive landscape, banks need effective strategies to attract and retain customers who are more likely to subscribe to term deposit products.

 Achieving this requires identifying key factors influencing customer decisions and optimizing marketing efforts to focus on high-potential leads, thereby enhancing conversion rates and reducing costs.

-### Business Problem
-Due to competitions between banks, they need the better strategy in terms of customer are willing to become their customers  and subscribe a term deposit

 ### Goal
-Create database system that supports predictive analytics to provide actionable insights for them to target customer better.
-Provide actionable insights to predict better if the client will subscribe a term deposit through direct marketing.

-Current Situation
-Banks rely heavily on marketing campaigns to promote their financial products.
-However, they face challenges such as:

-Low conversion rates: Many campaigns fail to convert leads into customers.
-Insufficient targeting: Inefficient targeting increases costs and decreases ROI, impacting overall business performance.
-Business Problem
-In a competitive banking landscape, institutions need strategies to attract and retain customers who are more likely to subscribe to term deposit products.
-Addressing this requires:

-Identifying key factors that influence customer decisions.
-Optimizing marketing strategies to focus on high-potential leads.
-Goal
-The goal of this project is to develop a robust database system that supports predictive analytics by:
+The goal is to develop a database system that supports predictive analytics, enabling banks to derive actionable insights for improved customer targeting.
+By analyzing data, the system aims to predict with greater accuracy whether a client is likely to subscribe to a term deposit through direct marketing campaigns.

-Providing actionable insights to help banks identify and target high-value customers.
-Predicting customer subscription likelihood for term deposit products based on direct marketing efforts.

 ## Features